LearningTypeScript/projects/projects/from-javascript-to-typescript/the-typeinator/02-prototypes-to-classes/README.md

-# Step 1: Prototypes to Classes
+# Step 2: Prototypes to Classes

-The first project for you to overhaul hails from before the time of `class` syntax.
+The next project for you to overhaul hails from before the time of `class` syntax.
 How primitive.

 The [`original.js`](./original.js) file contains the project's original code for `Robot` and `Humanoid` functions used as classes.